 Q2.
 What is the optimal treatment strategy to reverse the negative spiral and maximize health gains for hosts on a given nutritional plane?

 Surprisingly, a combined approach including both supplementary feeding and anthelmintic treatment has rarely been applied in laboratory or human studies, despite evidence that both anthelmintic treatment and supplementary feeding may be necessary to achieve positive health outcomes 15,57.
-The empirical data and best-fit dynamic EB model (Q1) can provide informed answers to critical questions for treating GI helminth infection.
+The empirical data and best-fit dynamic DEB model (Q1) can provide informed answers to critical questions for treating GI helminth infection.
 For example, the relationship between resources and resistance responses (from plots such as Fig 2B) can be used to identify ‘tipping points’ where modifying resource quality may be most effective for reducing disease susceptibility.
 Critically, under some mechanistic resource distribution scenarios, parasite replication is highest at intermediate or high resource levels 35.
 Under those circumstances, I predict increasing host resources will, counterproductively, lead to higher parasite reproduction and disease transmission.
 To maximize the benefits of resource supplementation, we first need to understand the conditions under which resources can enhance or supplant anthelmintic treatment by enhancing host immunity.
 My work will fill that gap.

 This factorial experiment will also test the effectiveness of resource supplementation prior and post-helminth infection to mimic potential intervention strategies in human populations.
 Resource supplementation prior to infection will likely increase host growth and stored resources, and the DEB model will predict whether those stored resources will be preferentially allocated to immune defenses (to the benefit of host health) or to fuel parasite replication (to the detriment of host health).
 Resource supplementation post-infection will not significantly improve individual health if the parasite has preferential access or reduces digestive efficiency, but will improve outcomes if those resources can be allocated to resistance or tolerance responses.
 Accordingly, manipulating whether individuals receive high quality resources before and/or after infection will allow me to test whether parasites or induced immune responses have preferential access to stored reserves, ingested resources, or both.
 For T. muris (hypothesized to be a parasite of ingested resources), the DEB model predicts… [insert graph(s) (Fig 5) showing predictions for pre/post feeding on host condition and/or parasite biomass].